 Be sure to acquire a complete forensic image of the computer (if at all possible) before returning the system to a ‘business as usual’ state.
 This includes collecting all the information contained on the endpoint while observing Order of Volatility.
 Be sure to maintain positive control of the evidence and log everything in an appropriate Chain of Custody form to maintain the integrity of the evidence.
 If the organization does not have a process in place for collecting and logging evidence, HALOCK can assist with workforce training via Computer Incident Response First Responder Training.
 In the unfortunate event of a live incident, contact HALOCK for immediate assistance with Computer Forensic Investigations at our Incident Response Hotline 800.925.0559.

 - Collect ‘images’ of the volatile system data, RAM, and the hard disk; if at all possible

 - Power off the device and disconnect it from the network (only after imaging!)

 - Restore affected devices to a known-good state via backups or snapshots

-These cyber security incident remediation steps are a good start to recovering from an attack.
-Limiting the ability of an attacker to communicate, removing the system from the environment, and addressing the vulnerability are relatively standard, effective steps to getting back to business.
+These cyber security incident remediation steps are a good start to recovering from cyber attack.
+Limiting the ability of a cyber attacker to communicate, removing the system from the environment, and addressing the vulnerability are relatively standard, effective steps to getting back to business.
 Remember, if you run into trouble, you can always call us.